slyyy81/assignment/README.md

 We should be able to observe the following:
 * 2 new stacks in Portainer, and our 2 new containers
 * The 'tailscale-subnet-router' should appear under Machines in the Tailscale Admin Console
-* A new local DNS record for our NGINX container in our Pi-Hole admin console
+* A new local DNS record for our nginx container in our Pi-Hole admin console
-* We should be able to ping the NGINX container via the subnet router by its IP or DNS record
+* We should be able to ping the nginx container via the subnet router by its IP or DNS record

 # Ressources